 Elvina Moulton was Boise's first African American woman resident and officially designed a Boise "pioneer."
-She helped to found Boise's First Presbyterian Church, bought a house next to Boise's Mayor, and was known to the neighborhood children as a woman to treated them to cookies.
+She helped to found Boise's First Presbyterian Church, worked as a laundress, seamstress, and housekeeper, and was known to the neighborhood children as a woman to treated them to cookies.
 When she was laid to rest at Boise's Morris Hill cemetery, her grave was marked with a simple stone which, over time, has not fared well.

 Fifth graders in Boise receive their first exposure to DAR's favorite founding document, the United States Constitution.
 Their studies, however, don't include the opportunity to read the Constitution in depth, nor does it include instruction on how to care and display our beautiful American flag.